MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-game-session-visibility-joinability.md

 -   *Joinable by Friends* (default value) — This setting requires a friend relationship for a player to join the game party (to join a party, a party member has to follow the joining player).

 Joinability can be used to create an invite-only game party.
-To restrict access to a party and require that players have received an invite to join, joinability should be set to “invite only”.
+To restrict access to a party and require that players have received an invite to join, joinability should be set to "invite only".

 **Note:** Party joinability does not influence session joinability, but the party joinability is reflected in the Party App UI.
 Players can change the party joinability in the Party App manually outside of a title.